 You can also create a rectangle object using a one-line code as follows:

 and the code to draw the above rectangle is

-The shape we draw so far are drawn with a solid line, we can actually customize the line style of the Pen object so that we have dotted line, a line consisting of dashes and more.
+The shape we draw so far is drawn with a solid line.
+However, we can customize the line style of the Pen object so that we can draw a dotted line, a line consisting of dashes and more.
 For example, the syntax to draw the dotted line is shown below: